Physalia86/physalia-invasion-genomics-course/DayThree/DayThree_tutorial.md

 candidates_bio_18 <- scaffolds[which(qv_bio_18 < 0.05)]
 candidates_bio_18
 ```
-You should find that the number of outlier SNPs (i.e., those that show a signficant association with environmental variables)
-is 2, 3, 8, 4, and 3 for bio_4, 5, 9, 17, and 18, respectively.
+You should find that the number of outlier SNPs (i.e., those that show a signficant association with environmental variables) is 2, 3, 8, 4, and 3 for bio_4, 5, 9, 17, and 18, respectively.
-Let's combined all into a list and print to file:
+Let's combine all outliers into a list and print to file:
 ```
 allsnps = list(bio_4 = candidates_bio_4, bio_5 = candidates_bio_5, bio_9 = candidates_bio_9, bio_17 = candidates_bio_17, bio_18 = candidates_bio_18)
 capture.output(allsnps, file = "LFMMoutliers.txt")
 ```
-Overall, using K=3, the default GIF correction, and an FDR threshold of 0.05, we have detected 20 outliers under putative selection in response to 5 bioclimatic variables.
+Overall using K=3, the default GIF correction, and an FDR threshold of 0.05, we have detected 20 outliers under putative selection in response to 5 bioclimatic variables.
-17 of these SNPs are unique and can be considered as the final LFMM candidate SNP list
+17 of these SNPs are unique and can be considered as the final LFMM candidate SNP list.

 To wrap up this section, let's plot those outliers:
 ```
 library(ggplot2)